aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 ### training condition
 In this section, I trained twice for every pretrained files.

-The conditions of training are epochs = 250, batch = 32, imgsz = 160 and max_det = 100 in first time, other conditions are default.
+The parameters of training are epochs = 250, batch = 32, imgsz = 160 and max_det = 100 in first time, other parameters are default.

-The conditions of training are epochs = 250, batch = 32, imgsz = 160, max_det = 100, lr0 = 0.001, cos_lr = True, optimizer= 'AdamW' and box = 15 in second time.
+The parameters of training are epochs = 250, batch = 32, imgsz = 160, max_det = 100, lr0 = 0.001, cos_lr = True, optimizer= 'AdamW' and box = 15 in second time.

 AdamW is a suitable optimizer for small size dataset and tiny stuff detecting, it is a good choice for this project.